Sustainable Design Part 1

 We’re going to cover a number of areas including a low-cost and common sense approach to improving your existing home, the key components of passive design, building a

 sustainable and energy efficient extension, hiring a certified ‘Green Living’ builder and finally we’ll give you some great tips and advice.
 We are sure you will find some amazing information to help you make a positive mark on the environment whilst also creating a great living space in your home.

 It can mean different things depending on what your perspective and goal is.
 People often think of it in terms of being eco-friendly; a friend to the environment through the conservation of energy by reducing energy consumption or the conservation of water, particularly in many parts of Australia.

-But a sustainable designed home can mean a lot more to a home-owner.
-It’s a clean minimalist way of living, a life-style preference, a healthy environment and to many a way to reduce living costs and increase property appeal and value.
+But a sustainably designed home can mean a lot more to a home-owner.
+It’s a clean minimalist way of living, a lifestyle preference, a healthy environment and to many a way to reduce living costs and increase property appeal and value.

 In more specific terms, sustainable home design encompasses the following components: